Zenith Radio Corporation, est. 1918

 By 1921, Ralph Mathews had helped negotiate the formation of an Executive Radio Council, with elected representatives from different clubs around the greater Chicagoland area.
 The council would negotiate terms and regulations for airwave traffic, and if any individual ham user broke these rules or “hogged” the air, his whole club would be fined for it.
 Social events and baseball games were also held in an effort to create “better friendly feeling and cooperation among the mass of Chicago radio men.”
 In short time, the program produced excellent results in stemming gang violence, such as it were.

 In the first year of the the Chicago Radio Laboratory’s existence, Mathews and Hassel mostly just focused on making equipment for their fellow amateur radio nuts.
 In 1920, that abruptly changed.
 First, the duo managed to license the regenerative circuit patent held by one of their heroes, the engineer Edwin H. Armstrong.
 Then, months later, the first radio broadcasts of a presidential election awoke the nation to the true power of the medium, rapidly increasing demand for quality, affordable radio sets.
-Mathews and Hassel were ready to take a big step, and cleaning up the riff-raff in Chicago’s radio underworld was a good place to start—essentially clearing the path to regional domination.
+Mathews and Hassel were ready to take a big step, and cleaning up the riff-raff in Chicago’s radio underworld was a good place to start—essentially clearing the path to regional domination for the Chicago Radio Laboratory.

 With the “Chicago Plan” bringing order from chaos, it was on to the next problem: CASH.
 Or more specifically, a lack thereof.